 Licensed nurse practitioners provide both primary and specialty care to patients.
 They may focus on serving specific population through specialties such pediatric health, mental health, or geriatric health.
 They are required to have bachelor's and master's degrees in nursing and may hold a doctorate or post-master's certificate.

 Licensed nurse practitioners (NPs) are advanced practice nurses who provide primary and specialty care services to patients.
-Although the services that NPs provide are similar to that of physicians, their approach and philosophy are somewhat different.
-Physicians focus mainly on curing conditions, but licensed nurse practitioners also place a lot of emphasis on disease prevention, health education and promotion, patient counseling and wellness.
+Although the services they provide are similar to those of physicians, their approach and philosophy are somewhat different.
+Physicians focus mainly on curing conditions, but licensed nurse practitioners place a lot of emphasis on disease prevention, health education and promotion, patient counseling and wellness.